ids1024/genchemlab/README.txt

-This is a fork of the original program updated to work with Qt4.
+This is a fork of the original program updated to work with Qt5.
+Autotools is removed in favor of qmake.
 -------------------------------------------------------------------------------